 I was hired as a webmaster for my first web developer job.
 As a self-taught developer, I needed a way to get into the industry by any means necessary.
 It is hard to land your first job without any experience or a degree.
 A webmaster position is a great way to get started.

-As a webmaster at a digital marketing agency, I manage our client’s websites, mostly in WordPress.
-I help with the design of new clients who need a website, create layouts, CSS customization to themes, help set up an SEO strategy, do keyword research, order blog content and optimize pages to rank higher in google.
+As a webmaster at a digital marketing agency, I managed our client’s websites, mostly in WordPress.
+I help with the design of new clients who need a website, create layouts, CSS customization to themes, help set up an SEO strategy, do keyword research, order blog content, and optimize pages to rank higher in google.

 I also run Facebook and Google ad campaigns for many client sites.
-As you can see, the job consists of a little bit of everything, which is great for me because I am learning new skills every day, all while being paid to do what I love.
+As you can see, the job consisted of a little bit of everything, which was great for me because I learned new skills every day, all while being paid to do what I love.
 I know all of the skills I am learning are valuable and will only boost my career going forward.

 A Tip For Newbies

 Once you land your first job in the industry, it’s like a stamp of approval, and you will now have the experience to put on your resume.
 From this point on, you can only move up in the industry, especially if you keep leveling up your skillset.

 At this point, you learn an enormous amount of new skills and at a much faster rate compared to teaching yourself with tutorials and courses.
 Above all, you will be getting paid while you learn, and this was my first main goal when I started learning web development.